mehdialemi/wallet-task/README.md

 # simple wallet
-This is a wallet app to manage user balance, transaction, history and etc.
+This is a wallet app to manage user balance, transaction, history, and scheduled transaction.

 ## design choice
 - There is one wallet service which accepts wallet api REST requests including create, deposit, withdraw, history of an already created user.